How do we teach Music?

 Our progression model also follows the same learning sequence to ensure all interrelated elements of music are covered and implemented.

 At Longton music teaching is not only focused on performance but also providing our pupils with an understanding and appreciation for music.
 Through our music lessons children study a wide range of musical styles and genres from a range of musical periods.
-Some of the musical styles and genres we study are as follows: Mamma Mia, The Beatles, Jazz, Rap, Reggae, Motown, Michael Jackson, Hip Hop, The Fresh Prince of Bel Air.
+Some of the musical styles and genres we study are as follows: Nursery rhymes, African call and response songs, Ballards, Rock and roll, Jazz, Samba, Blues, Musical theatre, Film music, Elton John, The Beetles and Elvis Prestley.

-Each class also study a different composer throughout the year.
+Each class also study a range composer throughout the year.
 An example of the composers studied throughout the year are as follows:

 Alongside our curriculum provision for music, pupils also have the opportunity to participate in additional 1:1 music teaching.
 Pupils are offered the opportunity to learn a musical instrument with peripatetic teachers.
 Our peripatetic music teaching is organised by the Local Education Authority’s Music for Life, where lessons are provided weekly for a small set fee paid by the child’s parent or carer.
-Instruments in the past have included: guitar, piano, keyboard and violin.
+Instruments include but are not limited to: guitar, piano, keyboard and violin.
 Pupils that learn a musical instrument have the opportunity to sit examinations and perform at our carol concert and in out of school venues.

 We provide opportunities for all Y4 pupils to learn a musical instrument should they wish to, regardless of their background.
 Pupils can also loan out the instruments to practise at home.

 Pupils also have the opportunity to join the school choir.
-The school choir is open to all children on a weekly basis, with the average number of pupils being in the range of 50.
-Pupils in the school choir meet once a fortnight and focus on teamwork, singing in unison, developing harmony, solo performances and having fun!
+The school choir is open to all children in Year 4 and 5 on a weekly basis, with the average number of pupils being in the range of 40.
+Pupils in the school choir meet once a week and focus on teamwork, singing in unison, developing harmony, solo performances and having fun!
 The school choir also have the opportunity to perform in school performances, carol concerts and singing assemblies.

 Our Music curriculum is high quality, well thought out and is planned to demonstrate progression and build on and embed current skills.
 We focus on progression of knowledge and skills in the different musical components and like in other subjects, discreet teaching of vocabulary also forms part of the units of work.